What is Brand Personality? Definition & Examples

 What Leads To Brand Personality?

-- Branding Strategies: The name, logo, color, fonts and other branding strategies affect the brand personality.
+- Branding Strategies: The name, logo, colours, fonts and other branding strategies affect the brand personality.

 - Marketing Activities: Marketing activities like taglines, product packaging, and marketing communication strategies have a huge role in defining a brand’s personality.